faisalsyfl/IndoLangModel/readme.md

 ## Description
 Indonesian Language Model
-This program trains Indonesian model using ngram technique.
+This program trains Indonesian model using ngram technique
-The data used are the 9 most popular news sites in Indonesia.
+The data used are the 9 most popular news sites in Indonesia
-There is an automatic sentence generator feature of a word using Shannon Visualization technique.
+There is an automatic sentence generator feature from given word using Shannon Visualization technique

 ## Datasets
+I use the python article scraper tool in this [link](https://github.com/codelucas/newspaper).
+I captured 9 automatic news sites then printed into a .txt file format
 Please see the ```datasets/ ``` for the datasets
+1. datajpnn.txt
+2. datakompas.txt
+3. datamerdeka.txt
+4. datametrotv.txt
+5. datarepublika.txt
+6. datasuara.txt
+7. datatempo.txt
+8. datatribunn.txt
+9. dataviva.txt

 ## Function